TheDutchDevil/personal_site/_pages/awards.md

 {% include base_path %}

-I"m very grateful to have received the following rewards:
+I'm very grateful to have received the following recognition for my work:

 {% for award in site.awards %}
     {% include slim-award.html %}